zotonic/mediarunner/README.md

 concurrent requests share a refresh.
 If the runner is unavailable, local discovery is used only when local fallback is enabled; otherwise preview generation reports a missing tool rather than guessing a remote version.
-With local fallback enabled, differing local/remote versions (including a missing local installation) log a warning once per configuration/version combination.
+With local fallback enabled, differing local/remote major versions (including a missing local installation) log a warning once per configuration/major-version combination.
 Align the versions for compatible fallback.
 Run `z_media_imagemagick:clear_cache/0` to force immediate rediscovery.

 Custom absolute executable paths must exist on the runner.
 Input and